kampkelly/llm-benchmark/README.md

    ```

 This will start the metric benchmark service, metric simulator service, PostgreSQL, and Redis.
-You can the access the rankings api (more details below) on port `8001`
+You can the access the rankings api (more details below) on `http://localhost:8001/api/v1/benchmarks/rankings`

 ## Kubernetes Deployment